-In an increasingly cashless society, the way many of us interact with our money is primarily digital.
+In an increasingly cashless society, the way many of us interact with our money is primarily digital, online payments.
 In fact, the Automated Clearing House (ACH) Network volume reached nearly 23 billion payments in 2018, a number that accounts for nearly 70 payments for every person in the U.S. As consumers and businesses alike use the internet to manage money in increasingly sophisticated ways — think automated savings technology, real estate investing tools and blockchain-backed platforms that enable multiple parties to share high-value assets — currency is more global, instantaneous and accessible than ever before.

 But the introduction of these new applications for financial transactions, as well as new completely digital currencies like bitcoin, only highlight the inadequacy of the internet to handle them.
 Why is the internet in its current state so ill-equipped to support the very innovations it has created?